makrai/notes/zhou2106-finetune-bert-acl22.md

   use the fine-tuned models for the PS-fxn task
   * Our choice of tasks motivated by the observation that
     * PS-role and PS-fxn are similar tasks (predict supersense tags for preps)
-    * POS tagging can adversely affect the PS-fxn task because POS/PS/fxn tagging requires the prepositions to be grouped together/far away from each other
+    * POS tagging can adversely affect the PS-fxn task because POS/PS-fxn requires the preps to be grouped together/far away from each other
 * We apply DirectProbe on both representations to analyze the geometric changes with respect to PS-fxn
   * The PS-fxn task is still linearly separable even after fine-tuning on